Josh Jackson (basketball): 2017–18 season

 Jackson made his NBA debut as starting power forward for the Suns on October 18, 2017.
 During the third game of the season, Jackson made an inappropriate, menacing gesture with his hand towards the fans of the Los Angeles Clippers, which would result in him being fined $35,000 on October 24, 2017.
-He would start for the Suns at power forward before returning to his more natural small forward position (albeit off the bench) on October 23, 2017 in a win against the Sacramento Kings.
+He would start for the Suns at power forward before returning to his more natural small forward position (albeit off the bench) on October 23, 2017, in a win against the Sacramento Kings.
 On November 29, 2017, Jackson scored a then season-high 20 points in a loss to the Detroit Pistons.
 Jackson would be put back into a starting position on December 7 at shooting guard after Devin Booker's injury the previous game against the Toronto Raptors.
-Jackson would record his first double-double of his professional career on January 7, 2018 with 17 points, a season-high 10 rebounds, and a season-high 5 assists in a 114–100 win over the Oklahoma City Thunder.
+Jackson recorded his first double-double of his professional career on January 7, 2018, with 17 points, and season highs of 10 rebounds and 5 assists in a 114–100 win over the Oklahoma City Thunder.
 After missing their next game against the Houston Rockets due to a strained right hip, he returned to the starting lineup as a small forward on January 14, recording a new career-high 21 points in a blowout loss to the Indiana Pacers.
-He would tie that career-high on January 31 in a 102–88 win over the Dallas Mavericks before putting up a new season-high with 23 points on February 4 in a 115–110 loss to the Charlotte Hornets.
+He tied that career high on January 31 in a 102–88 win over the Dallas Mavericks before putting up a new season high with 23 points on February 4 in a 115–110 loss to the Charlotte Hornets.
 On his 21st birthday, Jackson would have his best all-around game in his rookie season with 20 points, 7 rebounds, 5 assists, 1 steal and a season-high 4 blocks in a 123–113 loss on the Denver Nuggets.
-He would break the previous season-high in points with 29 scored on February 28 in a 110–102 win against the Memphis Grizzlies.
-On St. Patrick's Day, Jackson would break that career-high with the first 30-point game of his professional career with 36 points scored while coming off the bench in a 124–109 loss against the Golden State Warriors.
+He would break the previous season high in points with 29 scored on February 28 in a 110–102 win against the Memphis Grizzlies.
+On St. Patrick's Day, Jackson would break that career high with the first 30-point game of his professional career with 36 points scored while coming off the bench in a 124–109 loss against the Golden State Warriors.
 On March 20, 2018, he would record a double-double of 15 points and a career-high 11 rebounds in a loss to the Detroit Pistons.
 On May 22, 2018, he was named to the NBA All-Rookie Second Team.